-CLICK THE CONTINUE READING BUTTON TO SEE THE VIDEO!
+CLICK THE CONTINUE READING BUTTON FOR THE REST!

 And the winner of American Idol is…nah, I won’t give it away until after the jump for those of you who decided to watch Law and Order: SVU (and by “you” I mean me) and save the Idol recap for later.
 I actually learned who won right before I started watching.
 Thanks DVR and internet.
 It’s down to Jessica Sanchez and Phillip Phillips.
 Who will it be?
 Let’s find out in what may be the most anticlimactic AI finale EVER.
 At least that lead in was dramatic, right?
 The final twelve perform, and blah, blah, filler, blah.
 Really do we need two more hours of Idol after two hours of Idol last night?

 After the initial hoopla performance, the judges and Ryan Seacrest are introduced.
 Ryan and his bump-it recap the prior evening, making a two hour finale seem like just minutes with his suave style…in just a short two hours, we will have a new American Idol.
 He meets with the finalists, and Jessica admits she managed two hours of sleep before her big night.
 Smug Phil slept for nine hours.
 I want to reach through my television and smack him.
 I can’t remember the last time I slept for nine hours straight…and I need it.
 I need it bad, people.